PTDC To Host Conference On Sustainable Mountain Tourism - UrduPoint

 Besides this conference, the PTDC has also earlier announced a photographic competition to commemorate International Mountain Day to be observed on December 11.

-This initiative aimed at engaging youth, inspire innovation, and raise awareness about the role of mountains in fostering a sustainable future.
+This initiative is aimed at engaging youth, inspiring innovation, and raising awareness about the role of mountains in fostering a sustainable future.
 The event is part of ongoing efforts to celebrate Pakistan’s natural heritage and encourage responsible tourism.

 The competition has engaged both amateur and professional photographers to show their talents by capturing the beauty of mountains while reflecting the spirit of sustainability.